 If you're a true techie, you probably look forward to device updates and the release of new models.
-The Samsung Galaxy Watch Active was released earlier this year and already we're being spoiled with a second edition, which is rather predictably named the Galaxy Watch Active 2.
-Now that it's available to purchase, it's time to answer one important question: Is it worth the upgrade?
-When it comes to new features, there's a lot to cover.
-If these are the improvements and features you've been waiting for, then it just might be worth upgrading.
+The original Samsung Galaxy Watch Active was released in March 2019 and a few short months later, we were spoiled with the second edition.
+Therein lies the million-dollar question: Is it worth the upgrade?
+When it comes to new features, there's some good stuff to look forward to.
+With that in mind, the first edition is still a very capable smartwatch and it's also much more affordable.

-There's a lot that these two smartwatches have in common, besides the name.
-They both are excellent for fitness tracking, heart-rate monitoring, have built-in GPS, receive smartphone notifications, and allow you to use Samsung Pay.
-However, some improvements make the upgrade to the Galaxy Watch Active 2 worth it.
+These two smartwatches have a lot more in common than their names.
+They're both packed with excellent features such as fitness tracking, heart-rate monitoring, built-in GPS, smartphone notifications, and Samsung Pay.
+However, some slight improvements make the upgrade to the Galaxy Watch Active 2 worth considering.

-For one, you'll have a new real-time electrocardiogram feature that helps to monitors irregular heartbeats.
-We should note that this feature isn't be available just yet, so stay tuned for more details on when that's going to be rolled out.
-There's also a more accurate LED-based heart rate monitor, an advanced accelerometer, and improved GPS.
+You'll also have a new real-time electrocardiogram feature that helps to monitors irregular heartbeats.
+We should note that even though the watch has been on the market for well over six months now, this feature isn't available yet, so stay tuned for more details on when it'll be rolled out.
+Additionally, there's a more accurate LED-based heart rate monitor, an advanced accelerometer, and improved GPS accuracy.

 |Active 2 (40mm)||Active|